‘Pupils taught in mother tongue comprehend better, are more confident’

 “Mathematics and natural science and technology workbooks for grades 4 to 7 were versioned and edited in isiXhosa and Sesotho with new orthographic rules [spelling and writing rules] in both languages affected.

-“This initiative assisted learners to be able to spell, write and read with meaning in their home languages,” Mboxela said.
+“This initiative assisted learners to be able to spell, write and read with meaning in their home languages,” Mboxelwa said.

 She said according to a test done in 2019, grade 6 pupils writing in isiXhosa achieved an average of 78% while their English counterparts averaged 40%.